phly/PhlyRestfully/README.md

 ---------

-You can specify hydrators to use with the objects you return from your resources by attaching them to the `PhlyRestfully\JsonRenderer` service.
+You can specify hydrators to use with the objects you return from your resources by attaching them to the `HalLinks` view helper/controller plugin.
 This can be done most easily via configuration, and you can specify both a map of class/hydrator service pairs as well as a default hydrator to use as a fallback.
 As an example, consider the following `config/autoload/phlyrestfully.global.config.php` file: